Hi friends! Happy Tuesday!

 - Hands free bra.
 You need this.
 I love the Simple Wishes Hands-Free Breastpump Bra because it’s adjustable, so it can always be snug + get the job done.
 I also tried the Medela one, but that did not fit me well.

 - Sanitization supplies.
 I soak the pump parts in a bowl with dish soap, rinse them with cold water, + then put them in a Medela Quick Clean Micro-Steam Bags.
 I just find this to be the fastest way to do it!
 I then put them on the Boon Grass and Stem and Twig to dry.
+Edit: All my pumping parts go in the dishwasher now.
+I still will use the steam bags if I need something cleaned fast and the dishwasher isn’t full.

 - 8 oz bottles.
 If you are blessed with a good milk supply, make sure you get the Medela Breastmilk Collection Storage Feeding Bottle with Lids .
 I knew I needed them when milk started pouring down my leg one day.
 I looked down at my pumping + it was because I had overflowed the 5 oz bottle.
 8 oz bottles make life easier because I can consolidate the milk into one bottle.
 When I was hand expressing after most feeding sessions, I would pour the few ounces into an 8 oz bottle, so we didn’t have SO many bottles in the refrigerator + before you know it you’ll babe will be drinking more than 5 oz.

 - Storage bags.
 These are what I use: Medela Pump and Save Breast Milk Bags.
 After each day, I transfer the expressed milk into the bags + put them in our freezer.
-When there is enough to fill up a gallon zip lock, I then take it downstairs to our deep freezer (we purchased the Igloo Chest Freezer exclusively for breastmilk because our freezer was getting out of control).
+When there is enough to fill up a gallon zip lock, I then take it downstairs to our deep freezer (we purchased the Igloo Chest Freezer exclusively for breastmilk because our freezer was getting out of control). *A few mamas have recommended that the Target bags store flatter if you are concerned about space and not wanting to invest in a freezer.

 - The correct breast shield size.
 When I was at the lactation consultant, she told me I needed bigger shields.
 There are several warning signs that your shields might be the wrong size.
 The following is from the Medela website (go there if you need more info).
 Reasons to try a new size: Does your nipple rub the tunnel sides to the point of causing discomfort?
 Do you see excessive areola being pulled into the tunnel?
 Do you see any redness?
 Is your nipple or areola turning white?
 Do you feel unexpressed milk after breast milk pumping?
 If you are answering yes to these, you likely are not using the right size shield.